sunmodza/pyeqsim/README.md

 ![image](https://user-images.githubusercontent.com/62195081/225412376-0189f100-b10b-4c88-9146-c8fa2c2fe67a.png)

-## Write your own solution if you can. this library definitely not the fastest solution
+## Write your own solution if possible. this library definitely not the fastest solution